Originally written in 2009. Edited for grammar and clarity.

 Do some people who watch violent TV programs commit assault and murder others?
 Sure, a very small percentage pick up firearms and kill people.
 But the overwhelming majority of people can watch a horror flick without turning into Freddy Krueger.
 Do some men who look at pornography become child molesters or rapists?
 Sure, but again, most men can look at naked women on a computer screen and not turn into sex offenders.

-Most of the ex-Evangelicals I have met through this blog have had to go through an extended period of reconnecting themselves with self.
+Most of the former Evangelicals I have met through this blog have had to go through an extended period of reconnecting themselves with self.
 They have to relearn what it means to be human.
 They have to dredge up thoughts and emotions that have lain buried for years in the bottomless pit of repressive Evangelical faith.

 The journey out of Evangelicalism is one of rediscovering who and what we are.
 This trek is exciting, frightful, ugly, and often contradictory, but it is honest and authentic.
 Shouldn’t that be the goal for all of us?